rcyaon/notebook/teachingworkshops.md

 none of these are hard questions, but when the instructions aren't specific, every participant has to make their own judgment call, and every judgment call is a tiny moment of self-doubt that chips away at confidence. multiply that by twenty steps and you've built a workshop that *feels* hard even though no individual step actually was.

-**the fix isn't removing difficulty, it's adding certainty.** specify the exact fastener. say which two holes, and reference something visual and unambiguous, like the straight lines on the frame instead of "the ones on the left."
+**the fix isn't removing difficulty, it's adding certainty.** specify the exact fastener. reference something visual and unambiguous, like the straight lines on the frame instead of "the ones on the left."

 ---